Published on March 12, 2021 by Mrinal Shankar

 About the Author

-Mrinal has a decade of experience in delivering data-driven insights to financial services clientele using supervised and unsupervised modeling methodologies.
+Mrinal has 11+ yrs. of experience in delivering data-driven insights to financial services clientele using supervised and unsupervised modeling methodologies.
 Prior to joining Acuity, Mrinal worked with Accenture’s Applied Intelligence Group for Financial Services and Citibank in their Advanced Analytics team.

 Like the way we think?